Compliance / Risk management

 Initiatives concerning pharmaceutical laws and regulations and the provision of pharmaceutical information

-The Pharmaceutical Affairs Supervisory Office, which reports directly to the president, engages in management and oversight of matters concerning pharmaceutical laws and regulations, and of the provision of pharmaceutical information.
+The Pharmaceutical Affairs Supervisory Department, which reports directly to the president, engages in management and oversight of matters concerning pharmaceutical laws and regulations, and of the provision of pharmaceutical information.
 The office focuses on helping supervising pharmacists working in pharmacies and other locations comply with the Law on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices, Guidelines for Prescription Drug Marketing Information Provision, and other regulatory and best-practice provisions.
 It also works to improve quality by promoting compliance with GDP Guidelines.
 Working with Group companies, the office helps to strengthen compliance.

-In our Corporate Ethics Charter Guidelines, we have established fair, just, and transparent transactions and equal relationships, together with legal and regulatory compliance, as standards of conduct, and we work to prevent corruption and other types of improprieties.
+In our Corporate Ethics Charter Guidelines, we have established fair, just, and transparent transactions and equal relationships, together with compliance with relevant laws and regulations, as our standards of conduct.
+We are committed to preventing bribery and other types of improprieties.
+Along with compliance training aimed at instilling the importance of compliance among executives, executive officers, associate directors, trustees, and employees, we also regularly conduct training on anti-bribery laws in other countries.

 Basic ideas and approaches on excluding relationships with anti-social forces